hydroffice/hyo2_soundspeed/docs/supported_formats.rst

 .. rubric:: Footnotes

 ..
+[1] For details on how to browse the content of a generated NCEI file, see :ref:`app_c_view_ncei_format`.
-[1] The QPS bsvp format is only supported by old versions of some QPS applications (e.g., FMGT and FMMW).
+..
+[2] The QPS bsvp format is only supported by old versions of some QPS applications (e.g., FMGT and FMMW).